Kyler Murray Player Prop Bets for NFL Week 17 | Arizona vs. Dallas 1/2/2022

 Recent Performances

-- In last week's matchup with the Colts, Murray completed 62.8% of his passes for 245 yards, while tossing one touchdown.

-- Murray tacked on four carries for 74 yards, averaging 18.5 yards per carry in the running game.
+- He added four carries for 74 yards, averaging 18.5 yards per carry.

-- Murray has put up 885 passing yards (295.0 ypg) on 82-of-133 with two touchdowns against three interceptions over his last three games.
+- Murray has put up 885 passing yards (295.0 per game) and has a 61.7% completion percentage this year (82-of-133) over his last three games, while throwing two touchdowns and three interceptions.

 Murray's Arizona Teammates